Skip to content

 Cons

-• Only verifiable license is a Canadian FINTRAC MSB registration (M20438511) — a registration with no capital requirement and no consumer-protection regime.
+• The only verifiable license is a Canadian FINTRAC MSB registration (M20438511), a registration with no capital requirement and no consumer-protection regime.
 The 'Polish EMI' license claimed on the marketing site does not surface in the KNF register and is not independently confirmed by third-party rating services as of May 2026.

 • Zero public review evidence.
 No Trustpilot profile, no G2 listing, no Capterra reviews, no Glassdoor presence.
 PayRate42 and PayAtlas both explicitly flag the complete absence of customer feedback as a transparency concern for a payment processor that has been operating since 2022.